-The term 'Standard Deduction' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Standard Deduction' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Standard Deduction refers to the minimum amount of income which will not be subjected to taxes.
 This deduction may also be utilized to decrease the AGI adjusted gross income of the tax payer in question.
 Such standard deductions are only allowed to be employed in cases where the tax paying individual elects to skip the itemized deductions for figuring up income which is taxable.